FINANCIAL AID RATE86%

 Admission Requirements & Details

 The admissions information below may provide a better idea of the students University of Houston accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into University of Houston.
+The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted